Menu Close

 Primary Therapist

 Grant grew up in Los Angeles and feels at peace when he’s by the beach.
-He has worked in various mental health settings for over 9 years, with a specialty focus on substance abuse in the early part of his career.
-Grant feels the increase of mainstream exposure to mental wellness and substance abuse issues have helped improve the stigma surrounding treatment and hopes his work will contribute to that momentum.
-Grant utilizes techniques from Cognitive Behavior Therapy and identifies strongly with the fundamental tenants of Gestalt Therapy, which focus on the here and now.
-Grant structures his treatment with these principles in mind and believes that everyone is capable of changing the plot in their “story” at any given time.
+He has worked in various mental health settings for over nine years, with a specialty focus on substance abuse in the early part of his career.
+Grant feels the increase in mainstream exposure to mental wellness and substance abuse issues has helped improve the stigma surrounding treatment and hopes his work will contribute to that momentum.
+Grant utilizes techniques from cognitive behavior therapy and identifies strongly with the fundamental tenets of Gestalt therapy, which focus on the here and now.
+Grant structures his treatment with these principles in mind and believes everyone can change the plot in their “story” at any given time.

 Lara Lisbe, LCSW